 In a similar way, you can divide a document into chapters.
 Each chapter might start with the First Page style, with the following pages using the Default page style, as above.
-At the end of the chapter, insert a manual page break and specify the next page to have the First Page style to start the next chapter, as shown in Figure 52.
+At the end of the chapter, insert a manual page break and specify the next page to have the First Page style to start the next chapter, as shown below.

-Figure 52: Dividing a document into chapters using page styles
+Figure 58: Dividing a document into chapters using page styles